 Mission: To promote healthy development by significantly expanding the quantity and quality of mentoring relationships for children and youth in Illinois

 Mission: To empower youth champions to expand and deliver quality mentoring to meet the needs of communities across Indiana.

 Mission: To improve lives, strengthen communities and foster civic engagement through service and volunteering by supporting quality mentoring programs.

-MENTOR would like to express sincere gratitude and thanks to our affiliate Mentoring Partnerships for contributing so many wonderful photos of their mentoring programs which showcase real-life relationships between mentors and mentees.
-Photos throughout our website are courtesy of the following Mentoring Partnerships: Mentor Michigan, Mass Mentoring Partnership, Mentoring Works Washington, Mentoring Partnership of Southwestern Pennsylvania (copyright Renee Rosensteel, used with permission), Midlands Mentoring Partnership, Mentoring Partnership and Resource Center, Mobius Vermont’s Mentoring Partnership, Rhode Island Mentoring Partnership and Mentor Colorado.
+MENTOR would like to express sincere gratitude and thanks to our affiliates for contributing so many wonderful photos of their mentoring programs which showcase real-life relationships between mentors and mentees.
+Photos throughout our website are courtesy of the following: Mentor Michigan, Mass Mentoring Partnership, Mentoring Works Washington, Mentoring Partnership of Southwestern Pennsylvania (copyright Renee Rosensteel, used with permission), Midlands Mentoring Partnership, Mentoring Partnership and Resource Center, Mobius Vermont’s Mentoring Partnership, Rhode Island Mentoring Partnership and Mentor Colorado.